brcyrr/PracticalCyberSecurityResources/README.md

 # Practical Cyber Security Resources 🌟

-This repository contains a curated list of resources I suggest on LinkedIn and Twitter.📝🌝 I hope you find it useful.😌
+This repository contains a curated list of resources I suggest on LinkedIn and Twitter.📝🌝 I hope you find it useful.🌸😌

 Also, other platforms where you can connect with me for articles, repositories, and more that I will publish in the new year;